DFKI-Interactive-Machine-Learning/TIML/README.md

 TIML is the Toolkit for Interactive Machine Learning.

-It provides a set of command line scripts and a web server to facilitate training an usage of Deep Convolutional Neural Networks for image classification and analysis through eXplainable Artificial Intelligence (XAI) techniques.
+It provides a set of command line tools and a web server to facilitate training an usage of Deep Convolutional Neural Networks for image classification and analysis through eXplainable Artificial Intelligence (XAI) techniques.

 This package features: